-- 8.1 Our recruitment and selection policies and processes adhere to the DfE guidance, KCSiE and the LA model policy for Safer Recruitment (Appendices A & D) - 8.2 Our safeguarding culture and vigilance, in conjunction with our policies and processes, will deter and prevent people unsuitable to work with children from applying or securing employment or volunteering opportunities at our school/college.
-These measures are outlined below and expanded in our Safer Recruitment Policy.
+- 8.1 Our recruitment and selection policies and processes adhere to the DfE guidance, KCSiE and the LA model policy for Safer Recruitment (Appendices A & D) - 8.2 Our safeguarding culture and vigilance, in conjunction with our policies and processes, will deter and prevent people unsuitable to work with children from applying or securing employment or volunteering opportunities at our school.
+These measures are outlined below and expanded in our Safer Recruitment Policy. - All those involved with the recruitment and employment of staff to work with children have received appropriate safer recruitment training and at least one of the persons who conducts an interview has completed safer recruitment training. - Our job adverts will include safeguarding requirements and the schools commitment to safeguarding and promoting the welfare of children - Our job adverts will make clear that safeguarding checks will be undertaken, including online checks

-- All those involved with the recruitment and employment of staff to work with children have received appropriate safer recruitment training and at least one of the persons who conducts an interview has completed safer recruitment training. - Our job adverts will include safeguarding requirements and the schools /colleges commitment to safeguarding and promoting the welfare of children - Our job adverts will make clear that safeguarding checks will be undertaken, including online checks for shortlisted candidates - We understand the process around filtering offences - Our application form will include the statement that it is an offence to apply for the role if an applicant is barred from engaging in regulated activity. - We do not accept CVs in place of an application form. - Shortlisted applicants will be asked to complete a self -declaration of their criminal record or information that would make them unsuitable to work with children - Applicants must sign a declaration confirming information given is true - References are obtained by the school/college before interview and open references are not acceptable - Our selection techniques are pre-arranged and questions structured to understand suitability, skills and motivation for the role - We will investigate at interview if any concerns have come to light about the candidate through DBS or online checks. - We involve pupils/students in the process in a meaningful way - All information in the decision-making process is recorded along with the decisions made - Correct pre-employment checks are carried out and appropriately stored on the single central record - We understand and complete appropriate processes to determine if there are any prohibitions, directions, sanctions disqualifications or restrictions related to the candidate - We understand the check which need to be made for individuals who have lived or worked outside the UK - We adhere to duties which must be performed in relation to agency and third party staff, contractors, trainees or student teachers, visitors and volunteers
+- We understand the process around filtering offences - Our application form will include the statement that it is an offence to apply for the role if an applicant is barred from engaging in regulated activity. - We do not accept CVs in place of an application form. - Shortlisted applicants will be asked to complete a self -declaration of their criminal record or information that would make them unsuitable to work with children - Applicants must sign a declaration confirming information given is true - References are obtained by the school before interview and open references are not acceptable - Our selection techniques are pre-arranged and questions structured to understand suitability, skills and motivation for the role - We will investigate at interview if any concerns have come to light about the candidate through DBS or online checks. - We involve pupils/students in the process in a meaningful way - All information in the decision-making process is recorded along with the decisions made - Correct pre-employment checks are carried out and appropriately stored on the single central record - We understand and complete appropriate processes to determine if there are any prohibitions, directions, sanctions disqualifications or restrictions related to the candidate - We understand the check which need to be made for individuals who have lived or worked outside the UK - We adhere to duties which must be performed in relation to agency and third party staff, contractors, trainees or student teachers, visitors and volunteers - We remain vigilant about safeguarding beyond the recruitment process and ensure commitment is evident to the safety and welfare of our children as enshrined in our ethos - 8.3 The Principal and Trustees will ensure that all external staff and volunteers, including out of hours organisations using our school site have been recruited safely, including DBS checks as appropriate.

-- We remain vigilant about safeguarding beyond the recruitment process and ensure commitment is evident to the safety and welfare of our children as enshrined in our ethos - 8.3 The Principal and Trustees will ensure that all external staff and volunteers, including out of hours organisations using our school site have been recruited safely, including DBS checks as appropriate. - When our school is used for non-school activities, we ensure that arrangements are made to keep the children safe through our letting contracts.
-We specify that we expect providers to meet the guidance in Keeping Children Safe in Out of School Settings (KCSIE, Part 2, 167). - If we receive an allegation related to an incident that happened when an individual or organisation was using our premises for the purposes of running activities for children, we will follow our own safeguarding policies and procedures, including informing the LADO if relevant (KCSIE Part 4, 377) - 8.4 The school maintains a single central record of all recruitment checks updated and monitored at least termly by senior leadership and governor. - 8.5 Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained. - 8.6 Written notification will be requested from any agency or third party organisation used by us to confirm that the organisation has carried out the statutory recruitment checks. - 8.7 We will not keep copies of DBS certificates, either electronically or in paper files - 8.7 Risk assessments are carried out on all volunteer activities as required.
+- 8.4 The school maintains a single central record of all recruitment checks, updated and monitored at least termly, by senior leadership and governor.
+The SCR is also monitored on a termly basis by the Trust Central team. - 8.5 Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained. - 8.6 Written notification will be requested from any agency or third party organisation used by us to confirm that the organisation has carried out the statutory recruitment checks. - 8.7 We will not routinely keep copies of DBS certificates, either electronically or in paper files but if we have good reason to do so, these will not be kept for longer than six months - 8.8 Risk assessments are carried out on all volunteer activities as required.